Couplers

 Edit Couplers

-1. If the Couplers panel is not currently displayed, select the desired coupler by clicking on it in the Model Browser or in the modeling window.
+1. If the Couplers Entity Editor is not currently displayed, select the desired coupler by clicking on it in the Model Browser or in the modeling window.

-2. Select the number of joints to constrain.
+2. Select the number of joints to constrain from the Type option.

-Note: If the selected coupler is a pair entity, first distinguish between the Left and Right tabs in the panel, and then edit the properties.
+Note: If the selected coupler is a pair entity, first distinguish between the Left and Right tabs using the available drop-down menu to select the Side option, and then edit the properties.
 When defining a pair coupler, use pair entities for the joints.

-Tip: Check the Symmetric properties option to make the coupler properties symmetric.
-Once this option is activated, MotionView will ask you which side of the values of the pair entity (left or right) is to be used.
+Tip: Use the Symmetry option to adjust the symmetry of the coupler's properties.
+Specifically, this option will determine if the pair entity is symmetric.
+If yes, then it is also responsible for specifying which side of the values of the pair entity (left or right) is to be used, by selecting Leading-Left or Leading-Right.
 Selecting any one side will make values of that side as “leader” and the values of the other side ("follower") will gray out and follow the values on the leader side.

-3. Click on the Joint 1 collector and pick the desired joint from the modeling window, or double-click the collector to open the Model Tree (from which the desired joint can be selected).
+3. Click on the Joint 1 collector and pick the desired joint from the modeling window, or double-click the Advanced Selector to open the Model Tree (from which the desired joint can be selected).

 4. In the same manner, click the Joint 2 collector and pick the second joint for the coupler.